 How to do a SWOT analysis by yourself?
 This is a question that is probably asked by people, especially business students.
 Here the first step is to identify the objective or end-state result.
 All the participants of the process should approve the objective.

 Also, the first step should be performed with great care because all the resultant activities are based on the identified objective and if the elected objective is incorrect, then it would seriously affect the organization in the shape of wastage of resources.

-When the objectives are selected than the discovery & listing of SWOT”s is made precisely which are as follow.
+When the objectives are selected then the discovery & listing of SWOT”s is made precisely as follows.

-- Strengths are those features of the organization that support in the accomplishment of the objective.
+- Strengths are those features of the organization that support the accomplishment of the objective.

 - Weaknesses are those features of the organization that limit the accomplishment of the objective.